rithin-jose/flashcard/README.md

 	react-native start

-Note: I generally don't use expo
+Note: expo is not used